pswu11/c_s_5_0/wk2/notes.md

 # Queues
-- Enqueue:
-- Dequene:
+- Enqueue: add a new element to the end of the queue
-Arrary based implementation.
+- Dequene: remove the oldest element from the beginning of the queue Arrary based implementation.

-# Array section
+# Array

 ## passed by value
 Which means it makes a copy when assigning, most of the variables do this.